huggingface/pytorch-image-models/README.md

 ## What's New

+### May 1, 2020
+* Merged a number of execellent contributions in the ResNet model family over the past month
+  * BlurPool2D and resnetblur models initiated by [Chris Ha](https://github.com/VRandme), I trained resnetblur50 to 79.3.
+  * TResNet models and SpaceToDepth, AntiAliasDownsampleLayer layers by [mrT23](https://github.com/mrT23)
+  * ecaresnet (50d, 101d, light) models and two pruned variants using pruning as per (https://arxiv.org/abs/2002.08258) by [yoniaflalo](https://github.com/yoniaflalo)
+* 200 pretrained models in total now with updated results csv in results folder

 ### April 5, 2020
 * Add some newly trained MobileNet-V2 models trained with latest h-params, rand augment.
 They compare quite favourably to EfficientNet-Lite
   * 3.5M param MobileNet-V2 100 @ 73%